jongjunkim/Data-Engineering-Study/README.md

 # Data-Engineering-Study

-In this Repository, I have uploaded a study for Data Engineering.
+In this Repository, I have uploaded studies and projects in terms of Data engineering.
-It is consisted of 7 weeks studies